 Our Excellence in Government Fellows (EIG) program prepares leaders to be more than managers.
 They are innovators whose creativity in problem-solving stands up to the complexity of our 21st century challenges.
 Our graduates deliver results—helping government effectively defend the homeland, ensure public safety, protect the environment, respond to natural and man-made disasters, improve public health and serve those in need.

-Through a proven combination of innovative coursework, best practices benchmarking, challenging action-learning projects, executive coaching and government-wide networking, our program meets the interagency training requirements for OPM-approved candidate development programs.
+The EIG program combines the best of innovative coursework, best practices benchmarking, challenging action-learning projects, executive coaching and government-wide networking.

 EIG brings world-class public-, private- and nonprofit-sector leaders together to help fellows apply leading management principles—including government’s Executive Core Qualifications—to their jobs.

 The fellows benchmark some of the most successful organizations for a behind-the-scenes look at their strategies for delivering results.
 Previous benchmarks have included Accenture, Ben & Jerry’s, Deloitte, Google, Microsoft, NASA, Procter & Gamble, Starbucks and Teach for America.

 Leaders learn best by doing.
 Fellows reinforce lessons taught in the classroom by working with agency executives to tackle complex issues confronting our country.
 Past fellows have developed strategies for streamlining drug approvals, strengthening collaboration during food recalls and improving recruiting for mission-critical occupations.

 Coaching is a critical element of leadership development.
 Fellows receive targeted support from experts and experienced government leaders.
 In addition, fellows will have access to the Partnership’s extensive network of public-, private- and nonprofit-sector leaders.